Foundations & Futures in Innovation & Technology

 - Software Testing: Imagine testing video games for a living.
 From games to word processors, software needs to be tested for bugs.
 This module shows you how to recognize these bugs to ensure that the software created by developers is doing what it’s supposed to do.

-- Network Technician: Businesses and organizations need computers, which means they need professionals who can install and fix the network hardware and software.
+- Network Setup and Support: Businesses and organizations need computers, which means they need professionals who can install and fix the network hardware and software.
 In this module, you will learn the basics of setting up internet connections, installing routers and servers, troubleshooting problems and setting up security and anti-virus measures.

 - Grade 10 completion, or willingness to complete a digital skills assessment through NVIT